-We know from our own experience that the floor is the prime area where the detritus of human activity ends up – fortunately the range of machines available for cleaning floors is quite extensive.
-For hard floor areas in particular there are scrubber driers which are available in a variety of sizes for cleaning large and small areas.
-This equipment is useful in hospital cleaning as it effectively washes and scrubs the floor using rotating brushes, and then dries it using a system of squeegees and sometimes vacuums.
-The vacuum cleaner is also an essential tool in this area; again in various sizes for different duties depending ion the size of the area being cleaned and ease of access.
-For sensitive areas a machine such as the EDGE Lindhaus with its multilevel filtration controls to deal with particulate biological contamination could be used.
+For hard floor areas, scrubber driers are available to wash and scrub the floor using rotating brushes, then dry it using a system of squeegees and sometimes vacuums to suck up any residue.
+A machine such as the EDGE Lindhaus with its multilevel filtration controls to deal with particulate biological contamination could be used.
 An additional feature of this machine is its low noise level making its operation less disruptive to the surrounding environment.
 For carpeted areas vacuums can be used along with carpet extraction machines when a deeper clean is required.

 Hospital cleaning: specialist advice and guidance

-When you are beginning to develop cleaning programmes and processes you will want to take into account advice from appropriate third parties to ensure the schedules you put in place, the equipment you choose and the products you use will be the most fit-for-purpose available enabling you to deliver a high quality, safe result in this sensitive and specialised area of the cleaning sector.
+When you are developing cleaning programmes and processes you will want to take into account advice from appropriate third parties to ensure the schedules you put in place, the equipment you choose and the products you use will be the most fit-for-purpose available enabling you to deliver a high quality, safe result in this sensitive and specialised area of the cleaning sector.